MaciejZiarko/GoEuroDevTest/README.md

 ```

 By default application writes result to file `output.csv` residing in working directory.
-File location and name can be customized by setting `output.file.path` property
+File location and name can be customized by setting `output.file.path` property.
 For example:

 ```